 There are two lakes at Highline Lake State Park, Mack Mesa Lake and Highline Lake.
-Highline Lake is open to power boating, jet skiing, water skiing, sail boating and sailboarding from March 1st, lake conditions permitting, through September 30th.
+Highline Lake is open to power boating, jet skiing, water skiing, sail boating, sailboarding and paddle boards from March 1st, lake conditions permitting, through September 30th.

 For current boating information, please contact the park at 970-858-7208, or check our Conditions page!